janamach/yolo/README.md

 [All YOLO Models](https://docs.ultralytics.com/models/)

-## Labeling tools tested so far:
+## Labeling tools

 ### LabelImg

 Works well on Ubuntu 22.04 and 24.04 with Python 3.9. but was crashing with Python 3.11.
+Good for creating bounding boxes for object detection and exporting to different formats, including YOLO.

 Install: